BS in the Teaching of Mathematics

 Students in the Teacher Education in Mathematics curriculum must have a GPA of at least 2.50/4.00 in all mathematics courses (MATH, MCS, MTHT, or STAT) beginning with all calculus (excluding MTHT 400 and MTHT 401) to be recommended for student teaching (MTHT 438 and MTHT 439).
 The candidate must also maintain a minimum cumulative GPA of 2.50/4.00 and a minimum GPA of 3.00/4.00 in education courses.
 Students must receive a grade of C or higher in all professional education and content-area coursework required for licensure and endorsement.

 The teaching license is not automatically awarded upon successful completion of licensure and degree requirements.
 Before the license is issued, the candidate must file an application for the Illinois teaching license with the Council on Teacher Education.
 The candidate must also pass a series of examinations required by the Illinois State Board of Education.
 The Content Area Test must be passed before the candidate is allowed to student teach.
-The edTPA must be passed prior to licensure.
 For information on application procedures, contact the Council on Teacher Education located at 412 S. Peoria, Suite 634.
 See the Council on Teacher Education section of the catalog.
 For detailed information concerning degree and state teacher licensure requirements, see the Program Guide for Teacher Education in Mathematics, available from the secondary education coordinator of the Office of Mathematics and Computer Education.

 Recommended Plan of Study